-Whilst the position is financially resilient in the short term, the future outlook remains uncertain.
+Whilst the position is financially resilient in the short term, there are uncertainties which have the potential to impact negatively on the budget in the medium term.
 Based on the MTFF assumptions, savings will need to be delivered from 2023/24 to balance the budget.
 The budget gap by 2024/25 is forecast as £5.1m.
 There are a number of continuing financial risks in relation to the adequacy and sustainability of funding beyond Operation Uplift, the cost of national policing programmes, pensions issues and the potential review of the police funding formula.
-These are further compounded by the long term macro-economic uncertainty arising from the Covid-19 pandemic.
+These are further compounded by the long term macroeconomic uncertainty arising from the Covid-19 pandemic.